-The first special thing of the Japanese Bridge is in the structure of the bridge.
+The first special thing about the Japanese Bridge is the structure of the bridge.
 Chua Cau Pagoda is about 18m long and is a tile-roofed bridge.
-To be specific, it is a roof covered with yin and yang roof on it – a characteristic of Vietnamese architecture.
+To be specific, it is a roof covered with a yin and yang roof on it – a characteristic of Vietnamese architecture.

 5. Japanese Covered Bridge entrance fee

-To visit the Japanese Covered Bridge, you have to buy an entrance ticket to enter into Hoi An ancient town.
+To visit the Japanese Covered Bridge, you have to buy a Hoi An old town ticket.
 It is included 5 historical places and the bridge is one of them.
-The price of a ticket is 120,000 VND/ adult ( roughly USD 6) and it is valid in your stay in Hoi An so you should keep it for other days.
+The price of a ticket is 120,000 VND/ adult ( roughly USD 6) and it is valid during your stay in Hoi An so you should keep it for other days.

 6. Japanese Covered Bridge and Things To Do In Hoi An

 Walking around Hoi An Ancient Town, tourists will be able to “live” virtually with golden walls, paper flowers, and alleyways.
 In fact, these things lead through the roads with panoramic views of the old town.
 Tourists can wander along the walking streets, and enjoy colorful lanterns.
 Moreover, they can visit some beautiful historical places such as the Old houses, Assembly halls, learn to make lanterns as well as enjoy the local street foods.

 Not far from the Japanese Covered Bridge.
 An Bang Beach is on Top 25 most beautiful beaches in Asia voted by tourists in 2017, and it brings a quiet and peaceful beauty.
 Truly, travelers can enjoy fine white sand, where they can rent canoes or water motorbikes to conquer the waves.